khanhnnvn/python_projects/web/server_monitoring/README.md

 ### Need to improve
 - Algorithm to check server status is simple, so the app will be slow for many servers
+- Password need to be hashed or encrypted before storing to database